sbha/data_import/readxl.md

 Files with extra columns are fine.
 Columns with the same name, but different data types are problematic.

-If the columns do vary, say by name, they can still be combined into a single data frame with some preprocessing.
+If the columns do vary, say by name only, they can still be combined into a single data frame with some preprocessing.
 For example, if some column names are all caps and some lower, the same `read_sheets()` function can be modified to adjust and standardize these differences by adding `tolower()` in a `rename_all()` call:

 ```{r}
 read_sheets <- function(dir_path, file){